mattbdean/gradle-bootstrap/README.md

 `gradle :service:stage` packages the entire project into a runnable Jar at `service/libs/service-<version>-fat.jar`

 `gradlew :service:run` builds and runs the website.
 See [`http://localhost:2001`](http://localhost:2001) once it's up and running.

+## Branches

+`master`: Stable branch.
+Pushed to Heroku when updated.

+`develop`: Unstable branch.
+All work should be pushed to this branch before merging into master.